rocketpowerkille/Tare/docs/BAZANTIC_MULTI_SERVICE.md

 retry completed successfully on 2026-09-12: The Graph reported a healthy indexed head at block `25961875` with the expected deployment, and Tare matched all 56 accounting checks with zero findings in `7.94s`.
 Bazantic returned the Recipe verdict `matched`.
 The Recipe was published on 2026-09-12.
-Preserve this acceptance result.
-The paid Base Sepolia sandbox lifecycle remains separate acceptance work.
+This is a retained prose record;
+attach the raw result for submission.
+The guidance above now explicitly preserves source-block differences and mismatch statuses; it is not a verbatim snapshot of the historical Recipe.
+Later maintainer testing reported paid Base Sepolia session success, but a redacted raw paid response still needs retaining separately.

-The hosted Graph product acceptance passed separately on 2026-09-12.
-It proves that the deployed Tare service can compose the Token API, Studio and RPC sources;
+The historical hosted Graph product note reports a separate pass on 2026-09-12.
+It records composition of the Token API, Studio and RPC sources;
 it does not substitute for the required Bazantic two-service Recipe test.